‘There is no future’: Even a potential ceasefire sparks little hope in eastern Ukraine

 The growing candor of troops who would months ago repeat only studied assurances of victory is replicated by some exhausted civilians from frontline towns.

-Slowly trudging through the ravaged streets of Lyman is Larissa, 72, her gold incisors bright among the shell-peppered concrete.
+Slowly trudging through the ravaged streets of Lyman is Larysa, 72, her gold incisors bright among the shell-peppered concrete.

 “We’ve been hit 19 times today… 19 times since this morning,” she told CNN.
 “My husband is counting, and I’m taking sleeping pills.
 And then he wakes me up and says: ‘Well, did you count?’”